Practical guides for Scrum, Agile, and the careers built on them.

 A daily standup is a 15-minute timeboxed meeting where Developers synchronize work and surface blockers.
 Learn how to run one that actually works.

-The 4 core agile ceremonies: Sprint Planning, Daily Standup, Sprint Review, Retrospective.
-What each does and why teams need them.
+The 4 core Scrum ceremonies: Sprint Planning, Standup, Review, and Retrospective.
+Learn what each meeting does and why teams need them.

 Read →6 Daily Scrum Standup Patterns for Risk

-6 daily scrum standup patterns that surface real blockers and risks instead of status updates.
-Proven techniques to run effective standups.
+6 daily scrum standup patterns that surface blockers and risks instead of status updates.
+Includes Scrum Guide alignment, blocker tracking, and recovery moves.

 Read →Kanban vs Scrum: Key Differences Explained